|

 breeder.
 He was a vast repository of knowledge in the breeding

-of chihuahuas.
+of Chihuahuas.

 I took out five puppies.
 The bitch was contracting some of the